 Tracking the financial markets, stocks and shares ISAs allow you to deposit as much or as little as you want (maximum £20k over the year) in a managed fund.

 You cannot open more than one per year, but you can transfer ISAs from previous years into a new one.

-Having the option to invest £20k per year in a single ISA does give you the advantage of being able to pick and choose a new one each year diversifying your investments and spreading your assets with tax free benefits.
+Having the option to invest £20k per year in a single ISA gives you the advantage of picking and choosing a new one each year, diversifying your investments and spreading your assets with tax-free benefits.

 First, you need to decide how much you want to invest.

-To make your investment worthwhile, you should aim to invest considerably more than this.
+To make your investment worthwhile, you should invest considerably more than this.

 The more you can afford to deposit, the higher the risk or the prospect of return and the more you will get for the fees you pay for having the account.